jacksleight/statamic-bonus-routes/README.md

 Collection show routes *must* include all parameters that Statamic's standard route uses.
 They can included additonal parameters, and they can be in a different order, but they must all be there.

-Here's how you can define bonus collection routes (use braces not brackets, I had to change them due to formatting issues):
+Here's how you can define bonus collection routes (use braces not brackets, I had to change them here due to formatting issues):

 ```php
 // Add an index route